Retrieving data from remote archives#

 submodule, then

-we’ll retrieve some data from Weybourne (WAO).
+we’ll retrieve some data from Saclay (SAC).
 The function will

-first check for any data from WAO already stored in the object
+first check for any data from SAC already stored in the object

 store, if any is found it is returned, otherwise it’ll retrieve the data